red-axe/am-editor/docs/plugin/tutorials-inline.md

 ### `execute`

-Execute plug-in commands, optional
+Execute plugin commands, optional

 The `InlinePlugin` plugin has implemented the `execute` method, if you need to use it, you can override this method

 ### `queryState`

-Query plug-in status command, optional
+Query plugin status command, optional

 The `InlinePlugin` plugin has implemented the `queryState` method, if you need to use it, you can override this method